npmdigital/rackspace-cloudfiles-cdn/readme.txt

 == Installation ==

-1. Upload the plugin folder to the `/wp-content/plugins/` directory 2.
-Activate the plugin through the 'Plugins' menu in WordPress
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Click on the CloudFiles CDN link on the admin and enter your API settings and container name.
+4. Create the container from your CloudFiles account and make it a Public CDN.
+5. On the admin, click the "Upload Now" button.
+6. Try adding an image from the media uploader or from within a post.
+File uploading will be slower due to moving the files to the CDN on the fly.

 == Frequently Asked Questions ==